MelanieLinares/portfolio-new/site/content/post/starbucks.md

   - HTML, SCSS
 introheading: Changing a simple form into a powerful workflow
 introbody: |-
   Managing assets can be a pain if the application does not optimize how common actions such as add, remove, save, etc. are implemented.
+My role required using React and TypeScript.
+introbodysecondary: |-
-My role was to take the approved interactive prototype and to build the needed pages and components using React and TypeScript.
+  The goal: Take the approved interactive prototype and build needed pages and components
 overviewheading: Task breakdown
 overviewbody: |-
   **I worked with the UX team to:**